Plumber marketing that catches the emergency call

 Local Service Ads as the foundation

-Local Service Ads are the top placement in plumbing search results and carry the Google Guaranteed badge, which builds instant trust for a trade where homeowners are letting strangers into their homes.
-LSAs should be the first paid channel any plumber activates.
-They are pay-per-lead rather than pay-per-click, and they convert well for emergency services.
+LSAs sit above search ads with the Google Guaranteed badge, which builds instant trust for a trade where homeowners are letting strangers into their homes.
+They are pay-per-lead, not per click, and they convert well for emergency work.
+Activate them first.

 Service-specific landing pages with problem-based content

 Homeowners search their problem, not your service name.
 "Water heater leaking from bottom" gets more searches than "water heater repair."
-Building content around the problems homeowners actually describe creates organic traffic and provides landing pages that directly address what the homeowner is experiencing.
-This builds trust and converts at higher rates than generic plumbing pages.
+Pages built around the problems homeowners actually describe convert at higher rates than generic plumbing pages.

 What to expect